 Opening New Card Accounts Could Affect Your Credit History

 Each time you apply for new credit, the credit card company will perform a hard inquiry on your credit.
 Recent credit inquiries have a 10% impact on your credit score.
 Too many inquiries in a short period of time might make it seem like you are having financial difficulties, resulting in a drop in your credit score.
-The effect on your credit from hard inquiries are only temporary and usually only last a few months.
+The effect on your credit from hard inquiries are only temporary and usually only lasts a few months.

 What tends to have a longer effect from getting a bunch of new cards is your average age of your credit history taking a hit.
 This factor makes up 15% of your credit score.
-To get the highest score possible according to Credit Karma, which provides free credit scores to the credit-conscious, the credit bureaus want to see the average age of your credit history be 9 years or more.
+To get the highest score possible according to Credit Sesame, which provides free credit scores to the credit-conscious, the credit bureaus want to see the average age of your credit history be 9 years or more.

 Closing Credit Cards Could Hurt Your Credit Score